How to Build Credit to Buy a House

 4. Avoid Opening New Accounts

-That's because taking on new debt can temporarily impact your credit score.
+That's because taking on new debt can impact your credit score.
 What's more, it can increase your debt-to-income ratio (DTI)—the percentage of your gross monthly income that goes toward debt payments—which can make it challenging to get approved for the loan terms you want.

 If you absolutely need to apply for credit, be prepared to explain the reasons to your mortgage lender or consider delaying your mortgage application.

-Learn more >> Do Multiple Loan Inquiries Affect Your Credit Score?
+Learn more: Do Multiple Loan Inquiries Affect Your Credit Score?

 5. Keep Old Accounts Open